As U.N. mulls sending troops to Haiti, a gang's rise shows how hard that would be | Law-Order

 As U.N. mulls sending troops to Haiti, a gang's rise shows how hard that would be

-Reuters was unable to contact Petithomme for security reasons.
-The brazen Oct 10 assault, which is reported in detail for the first time here, shocked residents of an area that had been largely shielded from Haitian gangs, a group of which have created a humanitarian crisis by blocking fuel distribution.
+The brazen Oct.
+10 assault, which is reported in detail for the first time here, shocked residents of an area that had been largely shielded from Haitian gangs, a group of which have created a humanitarian crisis by blocking fuel distribution.
+While Ti Makak is not directly linked to the fuel blockade, its rise is a sign of how Haitian gangs can quickly evolve from a ragtag band of thieves into powerful warlords who can subvert the rule of law even in the country's stablest regions.

 - Country: